-Note that, since classical theory satisfies local tomography, there is no need to include ancillary systems in order to fully characterise transformations.
-Consequently, atomic and reversible transformations can be described as specific instances of general transformations without reference to any ancillary system, as we have done in this analysis.
+where $C(i_0,l)$ denotes the conical coefficient.\footnote{Note that, since classical theory satisfies local tomography, there is no need to include ancillary systems (see~\eqref{eq:local-tomography-no-ancilla} and App.~\ref{app:OPTs-introduction}) in order to fully characterise transformations.
+Consequently, atomic transformations can be described as specific instances of general transformations without reference to any ancillary system, as we have done in this analysis.}